Arcahub/kube-install-tuto/src/installation/controlplane-node.md

 ## Check that control plane is up

 We now have a control plane node up and running.
-To check that everything is working you can run the following command:
+To check that everything is working, you can run the following command:

 ```bash
 kubectl get nodes